FC Goa coach Juan Ferrando: East Bengal will play without stress and pressure | Goal.com

 "We need to [be in] control because East Bengal will be in a different emotion.
 Two weeks ago, their wing-backs were under a lot of pressure to go in attack because they may lose on the transition.
 Now they are not afraid or scared about their attack.
 We will have to control because tomorrow we will face a new team."

-Ferrando expects East Bengal to go all out in attack and feels that it's his job to protect youngsters like Ishan Pandita who, despite scoring a crucial goal against Hyderabad FC, is still learning the trade.
+Ferrando expects East Bengal to go all out in attack and feels that it's his job to protect youngsters like Ishan Pandita who, despite scoring a crucial goal against Hyderabad, is still learning the trade.

 With ATK Mohun Bagan and Mumbai City appearing like the early favourites for the four play-off spots this season, the coach from Barcelona believes his side can make the top four.